-Because of the questions surrounding obtaining Russian permits, it was agreed that acoustic monitoring should be commenced in US waters only, where no problems with obtaining permits are expected.
+Because of the questions about obtaining Russian permits, it was agreed that acoustic monitoring should be commenced in US waters only, where no problems with obtaining permits are expected.

 Matsuoka introduced the report of the small group planning the 2017 and 2018 IWC-POWER cruises (Appendix 7).
 The small group undertook preliminary planning for the cruises in accordance with the suggestions by the Technical Advisory Group (TAG) of POWER (SC/66b/Rep01) and a proposed plan (SC/66b/IA06).
-The details of the cruises will be finalised at the Tokyo planning meeting, which is planned for 15-18 September 2016.
+The details of the cruises will be finalised in Tokyo Planning meeting, which is planned for 15 to 18 September, 2016.
 In addition, preliminary planning of the 2019 cruise will also be undertaken at this meeting.
-It was noted that passive acoustic monitoring is planned to be conducted on at least the 2017 cruise, as proposed in SC/66b/O01, in addition to the usual distance and angle estimation, photo-identification, and biopsying.
+It was noted that passive acoustic monitoring is planned to be conducted on at least the 2017 cruise, as proposed in SC/66b/O1, in addition to the usual distance and angle estimation, photo-identification, and biopsying.
 Passive acoustic monitoring will be conducted without affecting normal survey activities (e.g. sighting survey).

 In discussion, the sub-committee agreed that passive acoustic monitoring would add valuable information and recommended including it into the survey.
-The subcommittee also agreed that initial consideration on research area and cruise track design for the 2017-19 cruises will be undertaken intersessionally and results reported at the Tokyo planning meeting.
-It was confirmed that a meeting room at the Japanese Fisheries Agency crew house, Tokyo will again be available for the upcoming 2016 meeting as well as for a special editorial workshop for the IDCR-SOWER commemorative volume (19-20 September 2016) (see also Item 3.1).
+The sub-committee also agreed that initial consideration on research area and cruise track design for the 2017-2019 cruises will be undertaken intersessionally and results reported at the Tokyo planning meeting.
+It was confirmed that a meeting room at the Japanese Fisheries Agency crew house, Tokyo will be available for the meeting as well as for a special editorial work shop for the IDCR-SOWER commemorative volume (19-20 September 2016) (see also Item 3.1).